The Child with a Moon on his Chest (Sotho): Jacottet's first version

 In Jacouttet's first publication, Boulané is a chief married to ten wives, his favourite one named Morongoé.
 Boulané has the mark of a full moon on his chest, that is why he is also known as Khoédi-Séfoubeng (literally, "moon on chest").

 One day, he tells his nine cowives that the queen - Jacouttet explains that the queen is considered to be the first wife and the others her servants - will bear a boy just like his father, with a full moon on his breast, while the other co-wives will bear boys either with a half-moon or stars on their chests.

 When Morongoé, the queen, is ready to give birth to her son, the second co-wife tells the midwife to get rid of the boy and replace him for a puppy.
 The midwife obeys, takes the boy and throws him to the back portion of the hut, among the pots.
 There, he is raised and fed by a little rat.
 Boulane returns to ascertain the birth of their children, and is told that the queen gave birth to an animal.
 Morongoé is demoted and the second co-wife becomes the queen.

 One day, the new queen walks by Morongoé's hut and sees a boy with the full moon on his chest, playing with the rats.
 The second queen asks Boulane to burn Morongoé's hut for fear of the rats.
 The rats, fearing that they will perish in the fire, guide the boy to an ox named Thamaha, for the animal to rear the boy.
 Morongoé's hut is burned and the rats with it.

 Some time later, the new queen sees the boy playing with Thamaha.
-She lies to Boulane that she is ill, but, through bone divination, she will get better is Thamaha is killed.
+She lies to Boulane that she is ill, but, through bone divination, she will get better if Thamaha is killed.
 So Boulané promises to do it.
 The next day, Thamaha delivers the boy to the crabs, and accepts his fate.
 The same fate falls on the crabs, which, before they die, lead the boy with the full moon to the hut of the merchants.

 A person from Boulane's village visits the merchants' hut and sees the boy with the full moon on his chest.
 He goes back to tell Boulané what he saw.
 Boulané goes to the merchants's hut and questions the boy about his parentage.
 The boy with the full moon tells Boulane his whole story, and Boulané, seeing the birthmark on the boy, realizes he is his son.
 So he takes him back to his village and announces a grand feast to he held in the boy's honor.
 To the assemble guests, Boulané introduces his son, restores the boy's mother as his queen, and banishes the second wife and her sons to another country.

 This version of the tale was translated as The Moonprince by linguist Jan Knappert, in his collection of tales from Botswana, Lesotho and Swaziland.